i-D's music class of 2017: nadia rose | read | i-D

 Nadia Rose doesn't enter a room so much as burst into it.
-It's an energy that easily transcends into her music - and no coincidence that her new EP, out today, is titled Highly Flammable.
-The West Croydon MC has so far shot videos guerilla-style in railway stations and during nights out.
-Lighting up the screen - all 5'2 of her, Rose's raps are a mind-spinning combination of skill, imagination and ambition that crackle with both shrewd perceptiveness and occasional beguiling naivety.
-The former betting shop worker, who happens to share DNA with West Norwood's own Stormzy, has had a pretty strong 2016; Nadia signed a major deal with Sony and picked up a MOBO nomination.
+It's an energy that easily transcends into her music — and no coincidence that her new EP, out today, is titled Highly Flammable.
+The West Croydon MC has so far shot guerilla-style videos in railway stations and during nights out.
+Rose's raps are mind-spinning combinations of skill, imagination, and ambition that crackle with both shrewd perceptiveness and occasional beguiling naivety.
+The former betting shop worker, who happens to share DNA with West Norwood's own Stormzy, has had a pretty strong 2016; Nadia signed a major deal with Sony and picked up a MOBO win.
 She's come a long way from her early life as a troubled teenager, she tells i-D.

 Name: Nadia Rose